YouTube SEO? That's right; YouTube has entirely evolved since its first launch in 2005.

 You only know what works by watching what the competition is doing, testing and measuring your results.

-3. Write an engaging, informative title.
+4. Write an engaging, informative video title

 Anyone who's ever done SEO for Google knows the importance of optimising headlines.
 The same rule applies to YouTube SEO.

 The title of your video is arguably the most crucial factor in your YouTube SEO.
-It dramatically affects your click-through rate (CTR), as it appears in the most prominent place in the YouTube search results page.
+It dramatically affects your click-through rate (CTR), as it appears in the most prominent place on the YouTube search results page.

 The absolute must-do tip for your title is to make sure the title closely matches what the viewer is searching for.